Shorinjiryu Koshinkai Karatedo Australia

 Australian Shorinjiryu Karatedo was founded in 1977 by Shihan Laurence Vanniekirk (Lori Vann), a highly regarded practitioner of the Shitoryu style.
-Shihan Lori previously established branches of Tani Ha Shitoryu Shukokai in South Africa and Australia, before setting up the Renbukan school in Australia.
-After reading the book Scientific Karatedo, Shihan Lori made contact with its author, Hanshi Masayuki Hisataka and shortly thereafter established Shorinjiryu Kenkokan Karatedo in Australia.
+Shihan Vanniekirk previously established branches of Tani Ha Shitoryu Shukokai in South Africa and Australia, before setting up the Renbukan school in Australia.
+After reading the book Scientific Karatedo, Shihan Vanniekirk made contact with its author, Hanshi Masayuki Hisataka and shortly thereafter established Shorinjiryu Kenkokan Karatedo in Australia.

 In 2001, Australian Shorinjiryu Karatedo became a member of the International Shorinjiryu Shinzen Kyokai, an umbrella organisation for various Shorinjiryu schools based out of New York.
 In 2003, 2004 and 2006, various Australian Shorinjiryu Karatedo members have participated in the annual Shorinjiryu Shinzen Shiai - a large international tournament that is described as a gathering of the family of Shorinjiryu practitioners, worldwide.

 In 2006, a small entourage of Australian members, lead by Kyoshi Griffin, Shihan Estens and Shihan Des Paroz visited the dojo of Hanshi Shunji Watanabe in Baltimore.
 This occasion was a wonderful opportunity to learn directly from another of the direct senior students of the founder of Shorinjiryu.
 Hanshi Watanabe returned the compliment by visiting us in Australia in 2007, at which time he invited the Australian Shorinjiryu Karatedo to become his students and a member of his Federation.